madprops/Lindora/README.md

 ## Running

 Lindora is built on Django in python2, tested 1.8.* and 1.9.* and a big part of it is built in javascript/Jquery with a lot of help from Handlebars for rendering templates.
-It depends on the Ace editor and JqueryUI.
-All files needed are included except pysftp which you must install with pip.
+It's heavily based on the Ace editor which is included.

 To run:
 - Install Django
 - Install pysftp with pip
+- Install sqlite3
 - Run python manage.py migrate

 Then just: